QuickBooks Blog

 5. IFundWomen Universal Grant Application

 IFundWomen offers a number of funding opportunities, but if you want to apply for multiple opportunities at once, you can join their grant database, which matches IFW partners with qualified applicants for specific sponsored grants.
-Past recipients have included the hair-care company PuffCuff, the lifestyle company Love Cork Screw, and the fast-casual restaurant Just Be Kitchen.

 • Grant amount: Varies based on specific grant

-• Quick tip: IFW provides a grant planner to keep track of your application answers for future use — which can save you time when applying to multiple opportunities at once.
+• Quick tip: IFW provides a grant planner to keep track of your application answers for future use—which can save you time when applying to multiple opportunities at once.

 6. Enthuse Foundation Grant Program